Today’s Beer 101 is about Fruit Beers- get ready for a fun lesson, readers!

 Since any form of beer can become a fruit beer, let’s take a look at what fruit beers each style has to offer.

-First, Belgian wheat and lambic ales make excellent fruit beers.
+First, Belgian lambic ales make excellent fruit beers.
 Lambic ales (spontaneously fermented sour beers) made with fruit often have names that reflect the ingredients.
 For example, the cherry lambic style is known as Kriek, and the raspberry lambic style is known as Framboise.
 There is also Peche (peach), Cassis (blackcurrant) and Pomme (apple).
 Some of the more well-known breweries producing fruit lambics include Lindemans, Brasserie Cantillon, and Boon.

 Belgian wheat, or white, beers can make great fruit beers as well.
 Try Fruli Strawberry if you’re interested in a good example- it’s thick, fruity, sweet, and very popular in the UK.